samaandrea10/Mortgage-Approval-Prediction/README.md

 This project demonstrates the complete lifecycle of a modern Data Science solution—from raw data preprocessing and predictive modeling to model validation, optimization, and deployment within an interactive web application.

-It integrates statistical analysis, supervised Machine Learning, model evaluation, 5-Fold Cross Validation, Hyperparameter Tuning, Feature Importance, fairness assessment, External Validation, and deployment into a unified decision-support system designed for mortgage approval prediction.
+It integrates statistical analysis, supervised Machine Learning, model evaluation, 5-Fold Cross Validation, Hyperparameter Tuning using RandomizedSearchCV, Feature Importance, fairness assessment, External Validation, and deployment into a unified decision-support system designed for mortgage approval prediction.

 The project further demonstrates the integration of Data Science and software engineering principles with modern Machine Learning deployment practices.